Superlend/superkat/docs/low-level-spec.md

 ## Strategy

-The goal from implementing the Yield Aggregator is to provide to provide a passive yield for users, and to manage the risk on their behalf.
-The source of yield are the strategies that the aggregator vault allocate funds into.
+The goal of implementing the Yield Aggregator is to provide to provide a passive yield for users, and to manage the risk on their behalf.
+The source of yield are the strategies that the aggregator vault allocates funds into.
 A strategy is any ERC4626 compliant contract, can be added and removed by the address that has the `STRATEGY_OPERATOR` role.

-Removing a strategy that has an allocated amount greater than 0 is not possible, therefore an adjustment in its allocation points to 0, and then a rebalance trigger is required to remove such strategy.
+Removing a strategy that has an allocated amount greater than 0 is not possible, therefore an adjustment in its allocation points to 0, and then a rebalance trigger is required to remove such a strategy.

 ### Cash Reserve

-The strategy with `address(0)` is reserved for the `CASH_RESERVE` strategy, which act as the first source of liquidity for withdrawals.
-The amount fo funds set a side for the `cash reserve` is based on the number of allocation points set for it.
+The strategy with `address(0)` is reserved for the `CASH_RESERVE` strategy, which acts as the first source of liquidity for withdrawals.
+The amount of funds set aside for the `cash reserve` is based on the number of allocation points set for it.

 ### Allocation Points

-When adding a strategy, the `STRATEGY_OPERATOR` need to set an `allocation points` for the given strategy, which define the amount of assets to be allocated into that strategy via rebalancing.
+When adding a strategy, the `STRATEGY_OPERATOR` needs to set `allocation points` for the given strategy, which define the amount of assets to be allocated into that strategy via rebalancing.

 For the `cash reserve` strategy, the allocation points amount is defined at the deployment time.